-Trusts - Your Will may create trusts, to achieve your goals, protect your children, and incorporate tax planning and asset protection.
+- Trusts - Your Will may create trusts, to achieve your goals, protect your children, and incorporate tax planning and asset protection.
 These trusts can be difficult to set up properly without legal guidance to ensure your goals and objectives are actually met.

-Minors - Your Will should protect your minor children and designate their guardians.
+- Minors - Your Will should protect your minor children and designate their guardians.

-Formalities - These formalities include supervision of the execution of your Will, ensuring proper witnesses and notary are present, and ensuring all signatures and initials are proper.
+- Formalities - These formalities include supervision of the execution of your Will, ensuring proper witnesses and notary are present, and ensuring all signatures and initials are proper.
 These formalities are best supervised by someone with legal experience.

 - Ancillary Documents - In addition to creating the proper Will, you need to determine if the ancillary documents are necessary.
 These include a statutory durable power of attorney, durable power of attorney, directive to physicians (living will), designation of guardian, designation of guardian for your minor children & a HIPAA authorization.
 An attorney will be able to advise you on these documents as well.

 For more information on Wills & Estate Planning, request our complimentary book, Do I Really Need a Will?

 Do You Need The Guidance Of An Experienced Estate Planning Attorney?